ztlevi/ML_101/ML_Questions.md

 YOLO v3 uses K-means to estimate the ideal bounding boxes

 Previously: Each object in training image is assigned to grid cell that contains that object's midpoint.
-Grid: 3x3, Output: 3x3x(5+3) ($p_c, x, y, h, w, c1, c2, c3$)
+Grid: 3x3, Output: 3x3x(5+3) ($$p_c, x, y, h, w, c1, c2, c3$$)

 With two anchor boxes: Each object in training image is assigned to grid cell that contains object's midpoint and anchor box for the grid cell with highest IoU.
-Grid: 3x3, Output: 3x3x2x(5+3) ($p_c, b_x, b_y, b_h, b_w, c1, c2, c3$)
+Grid: 3x3, Output: 3x3x2x(5+3) ($$p_c, b_x, b_y, b_h, b_w, c1, c2, c3$$)

 As indicated in the [YOLO paper](https://arxiv.org/pdf/1506.02640.pdf), the early training is susceptible to unstable gradients.
 Initially, YOLO makes arbitrary guesses on the boundary boxes.
 These guesses may work well for some objects but badly for others resulting in steep gradient changes.
 In early training, predictions are fighting with each other on what shapes to specialize on.